Pterostylis hians

-Pterostylis hians, commonly known as the opera house greenhood, is a species of orchid endemic to New South Wales.
+Pterostylis hians, commonly known as opera house greenhood, is a species of orchid endemic to New South Wales.
 Non-flowering plants have a rosette of leaves flat on the ground but flowering plants have a single shiny white and green flower.
 This greenhood is only known from a single location near Ulladulla.

 Description

 Pterostylis hians is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of dark green, more or less round leaves, each leaf 8-12 mm long and 9-13 mm wide.
 Flowering plants have a single bright green and white flower 13-16 mm long and 10-16 mm wide on a stem 100-300 mm tall.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column and the dorsal sepal has a short, sharply pointed tip.
 The lateral sepals are held closely against the galea, have erect thread-like tips 9-12 mm long and a protruding, platform-like sinus between their bases.
 The labellum is about 5 mm long and 3 mm wide, just visible above the sinus.
 Flowering occurs from March to May.